Ananya8576/Ananya8576/README.md

 💻 Strong Interest in Prediction Analysis and Modelling and it's applications in the field of Finance

 💪🏽 Research Interests in the field of Computational Linguistics, Onco-Biology

+Leading the [NUS Statistics and Data Science Society](https://sites.google.com/view/nussds?pli=1) as the Vice President since 2021